 Working from home policy

 Your policy should cover expectations for how and when work is to be achieved, connection with the mothership (ie workplace and other colleagues), workplace hui; shared calendar and time recording; health and safety; roles and responsibilities.
+See here for help.

 IT, privacy & communications policy

-Most organisations will have polices about what’s acceptable/unacceptable use of email, online systems, software and social media.
+Most organisations will have policies about what’s acceptable/unacceptable use of email, online systems, software and social media.
 If staff are moving to remote working, it’s important that these policies cover roles and responsibilities, (eg for hardware, authorisations, arranging staff logins), safeguards for the transfer, use and recording of organisational and personal information and log in/access to online organisational resources including client management system and policies and procedures.